Mayank77maruti/My_Friend_in_Isekai/README.md

 Now, Tasker will periodically send your location data to the Kaori server, allowing it to get to know more about you ;).

 ---
-For any further questions or issues, please refer to the documentation of the respective APIs and services integrated within this project or just contact the SamTheTechi
+For any further questions or issues, please refer to the documentation of the respective APIs and services integrated within this project.

 ## Hit a star for supporting me and my Kaori!